 ADA Web Courses

 At Your Service: Welcoming Customers with Disabilities presents real life scenarios and best practices for effectively working and interacting with people who have disabilities.
-The course takes approximately 2.5 hours to complete and education credit is available.
+The course takes approximately 2.5 hours to complete.

 Federal Court Concepts covers the structure of the American Federal court system, types of cases Federal courts hear, and how to use Federal court decisions in research.